leilahaddou/leilahaddou.github.io/CIJ-data/README.md

 1. Using the political donor data, how many individual cash donations were made to each recipient?

+2. Create a pivot table showing who donated most frequently.

-2. Go back to the Manchester crime data you imported earlier.
+3. Go back to the Manchester crime data you imported earlier.
 Use a pivot table to summarise the data by crime type.